gkdevops/python-data-engineer/14-Project-Streamlit/README.md

 # Streamlit Installation and Usage Guide

-This guide explains how to install Streamlit on both Linux and Windows machines and how to run a basic Streamlit program.
+This guide explains how to install Streamlit on both Linux and Windows machines and how to run a Streamlit program.

 ---